-FPB gives you a choice of a number of different MSN majors, plus subspecialties.
-From nurse midwifery to adult-gerontology primary care nurse practitioner, from flight nursing to our new major in population-focused Nursing Education, FPB has you covered.
+FPB gives you a choice of different MSN majors, plus subspecialties.
+From nurse midwifery to adult-gerontology primary care nurse practitioner, from flight nursing to our major in population-focused Nursing Education, FPB has you covered.

 If you are working as a nurse right now, FPB offers courses in nontraditional formats including intensive, web-based, and weekend courses so that you can remain at your current job.
-Several of our programs can even be completed in a semi-distance format with limited trips to campus, making our MSN program feasible for anyone.
+Several of our programs can even be completed in a semi-distance format with limited trips to campus.

 In addition, post-master's certificates can be provided for all programs and are crafted according to individual needs and background education.

 Consistent with current national standards, all NP students must choose a primary specialty from one of the six major population areas: family, adult-gerontology, neonatal, pediatrics, women’s health, psychiatric-mental health (across the lifespan).
 Students can then complete the curricular plan with the additional specialty course for their area of interest (e.g. oncology, palliative care, flight, etc).

 Click on the links below to read the details of each specialty area.
 Click here for more information about general major requirements.